rajeshmadasu/FlutterLearnings/README.md

 # FlutterLearnings
-This is a simple repo with good flutter tutorials , have going while learning flutter and developing the apps.
+This is a simple repo with good flutter tutorials , that i found while i am learning flutter and developing the apps.

 Basics of Neumorphism in Flutter